 We encourage you to become a member.
-Contact Maureen Kane at tjkaneschool@gmail.com or visit our website, www.FLHSPTA.com for additional information.
+Contact Megan Bochanis at mbochanis@snet.net or visit our website, www.FLHSPTA.com for additional information.
 PTA members receive a copy of the FLHS student directory.
-They may also opt to receive the PTA Flash; our email update of PTA and school happenings.
+They may also opt to receive the Falcon Flash, our weekly email update of PTA and school happenings.